Skip to main content

 He wasn't talking about the analysis.
 The analysis was done.
-He was talking about the eight hours after the analysis, where he'd sit down with a blank slide template and rebuild the same structure he'd already built a dozen times before.
+He was talking about the eight hours after the analysis, where the lead consultant sits down with a blank slide template and rebuilds the same structure the firm has already built a dozen times before.
+Associates can't safely touch it because the methodology lives in the lead's head, not in any system the team can run.
+So the lead burns senior-rate hours on what should be an associate's polish task.

 Current state.
 Gap analysis.
 Opportunities.
 Roadmap.
 Next steps.
 Same arc every time.
 Different content, identical container.
 And yet the container gets rebuilt from scratch, every engagement, like it's the first time.

 That's not a time management problem.
-It's a margin problem.
-And if you're running a consulting practice that delivers slide decks after audits, the math on consulting slide deck automation is probably more urgent than you think.
+It's a founder bottleneck.
+And if your firm delivers slide decks after each diagnostic, the math is more urgent than you think, because the cost lands at the firm level, not the individual engagement level.

 The Container Never Changes.
 You Rebuild It Every Time Anyway.